MattCzyr/EvacSim/README.md

 | 0       | Brunswick     | 42.732   | -73.562   | 16000      | 35000    |
 | 0       | Schenectady   | 42.806   | -73.943   | 65000      | 70000    |

-Similar models exist for edges, hurricanes, and the main setup:
+Similar models exist for edges and natural disasters:
 - `edges.csv`: Models infrastructure (ie. roads) between populations by source node, destination node, transit time, and maximum capacity.
-- `hurricanes.csv`: Models the hurricane by initial position, wind speed variation, velocity, and trajectory.
-- `main.csv`: Models the start and end time for the simulation.
+- `disaster.csv`: Models the natural disaster by its area of effect at different times.

 Examples can be found in the [models](../models/) folder.

 ### Simulation

-The simulation has three main parts: the simulator itself, which is written in Java, the AMPL model,  and the boilerplate script, which is written in JavaScript with Node.js.
-The script first fetches the model files from where they are stored in the IBM cloud.
-The files are then passed to the simulator, which translates the model files to usable data.
-From the hurricane data, the path and area of effect of the storm is determined, which is then used to determine which populations should evacuate.
-The data for edges, nodes, and affected nodes are then passed to an AMPL model which runs a minimum flow algorithm on the graph to determine where each affected population can evacuate to without violating maximum capacities on communities and infrastructure.
-This data is passed back to the Java simulation, which generates a KML file showing the area of effect of the hurricane, the severity in each region, the evacuation routes for each affected community, and data such as the final populations in each community.
-This KML file can be displayed in a geographic browser such as Google Earth.
+Once the models have been read, an algorithm is run on each city within the natural disaster's area of effect.
+This algorithm is similar to a minimum-cost flow algorithm: it aims to find an evacuation route each at-risk community can take to reach a safe city in the least amount of time, without violating constraints like maximum capacities on cities and infrastructure.

+### Results

+After running the simulation, the results can be exported to a KML file.
+This file can be viewed in an Earth browser such as Google Earth, where the cities, infrastructure, natural disaster, and evacuation routes can be explored, as well as their supporting data.

-## What's next
+## Setting up

-Some possibilities for extensions of the project include:
-- Supporting multiple types of natural disasters, such as earthquakes and wildfires
-- Improving the accuracy of hurricane representations by allowing for varying velocities and trajectories
-- Using IBM Cloud services more extensively
-- Creating a custom frontend to display evacuation routes rather than generating KML files
+1. Install Python 3 through the [installer](https://www.python.org/downloads/)
+   or through a package manager like Brew or APT depending on your OS
+2. Install the virtualenv package with `pip3 install virtualenv`
+3. Create a new virtual environment with `python3 -m virtualenv .venv`
+4. Activate the virtual environment with `source .venv/bin/activate` on macOS/Linux or `.venv\Scripts\activate` on Windows
+5. Install the project's dependencies with `pip3 install -r requirements.txt`
+6. You can now run the application with `python3 evacsim/__init__.py`, specifying arguments as necessary
+7. When you're finished, deactivate the virtual environment with `deactivate`